arbitraryexecution/forta-bot-templates/address-watch/SETUP.md

   -`severity`: the severity of the finding that will be generated when transactions involving this address are detected (see Forta SDK for `Finding` severities)

-8. Create a new README.md file to provide a description of your agent, using examples from the Forta Github repository.
+6. Create a new README.md file to provide a description of your agent, using examples from the Forta Github repository.
 Additionally, update the `name` entry in `package.json` to match the values provided in the `agent-config.json` file.

-9. Move files to have the following directory structure:
+7. Move files to have the following directory structure:
   ```
   address-watch/
+    Dockerfile
     README.md
     forta.config.json
     package.json
+    agent-config.json
     src/
-      agent-config.json
       agent.js
       agent.spec.js
  ```

-10. Install all related `npm` packages using `npm i`.
+8. Install all related `npm` packages using `npm i`.
 This will create a `package-lock.json` file alongside package.json.

-11. Once the `agent-config.json` file is populated the agent is complete.
+9. Once the `agent-config.json` file is populated the agent is complete.
 Please test the agent against transactions that contain events that should trigger the agent.
 Please also test the agent against transactions that should not trigger the agent.
 An example test is provided here.
 It includes a positive and negative case, but please also consider edge cases that may arise in production.

-12. After sufficient testing, the agent may be published and deployed using the steps outlined in the Forta SDK.
+10. After sufficient testing, the agent may be published and deployed using the steps outlined in the Forta SDK.